JonasCruzMartinez/devops-workshop-vitepress/docs/hands-on/code-build.md

 # Hands-On: Code & Build (20 Min)

 Implement Code (edits/PR) and Build (YAML/artifact).
 Verify at each step.
-Reflection: Code creates source; Build transforms to artifact (compiled files)—why?
-Prepares for testing/release/deploy.
+Reflection: Code creates source; Build transforms it into an **artifact** (the compiled, deployable website) — why?
+To prepare it for testing, release, and deployment.

 ## Step 1: Code Phase (5–7 min)
 Practice collaboration—edit site!